DCSTOLF/postgresvdb-environments/PROJECT_SUMMARY.md

 ## 📞 Support

 For issues and questions:
-- Review `DEPLOY.md` for troubleshooting
+- Review `README.md` for comprehensive documentation and troubleshooting
 - Check `QUICKSTART.md` for common tasks
 - Review `ARCHITECTURE.md` for system design
 - Consult ArgoCD documentation